 What Are Some Possible Defenses to Domestic Violence?

-Generally, an attorney can help you defend against domestic violence charges with the following defenses:
+Generally, a Houston criminal defense attorney can help you defend against domestic violence charges with the following defenses:

 - False accusations.
 The alleged victim has made a fraudulent claim of domestic violence against you for various reasons.